omegas82128/Aikino/README.md

 * Downloading those posters.
 * Creating icons from posters and applying created icons.
 * Icons can be of different types ([With Template](https://www.deviantart.com/musacakir/art/Movie-And-TV-Show-DVD-Folder-Icon-Template-469935243) or Simple)
-* 'Open with Aikino' is added to windows *right-click menu* for folders on install
+* 'Open with Aikino' and 'Refresh Folder Icon' are added to windows *right-click menu* for folders on install.
- * Clicking ''Open with Aikino'' will open Aikino for the selected folder.
+ * Clicking 'Open with Aikino' will open Aikino for the selected folder.
  * Create icons from posters you have downloaded.
 (Posters need to be in the folder)

 ## FAQ